 Home Office policy on reg 3(2)(e) is contained in the Asylum support, section 4 policy and process instruction para 1.14.
-Unfortunately the Home Office, notwithstanding the court settlement, has not taken the opportunity to amend the wording to show that it now accepts that Article 8 applicants can be included.
+Unfortunately the Home Office, notwithstanding the court settlement, did not take the opportunity to amend the wording to show that it now accepts that Article 8 applicants can be included.
 Henceforward, to comply with the 2nd February 2015 consent order, the Home Office must cease its practice of routinely refusing all section 4 applications that are based on outstanding Article 8 applications.
-It is likely that many applications will still be refused and advisors are encouraged to contact ASAP for help with submitting the appeal to the First-Tier Tribunal (Asylum Support).